- Hours + Admission

 The Jolika Collection of New Guinea Art

 The inaugural exhibition of the Jolika Collection that accompanied the opening of the new de Young in 2005 dramatically transformed the international profile of New Guinea art at the Museums, as well as its entire collection of Oceanic art.
-More than four hundred masterworks of New Guinea art, gifts and promised gifts of Marcia and John Friede, are currently on view in the gallery.
+More than three hundred masterworks of New Guinea art are currently on view in the gallery.